ifest1/OS/README.md

 - Looks like the constants must defined at the bottom of the ASM file.
 - Include other ASM files as well.

+## Next steps

+- Clear the screen with blue blackground
+- Write print string on protected mode
+- Build the kernel using Makefile
+- Pass the control to some high level language

 ## Resources